ahmedfarag9/ahmedfarag9/README.md

 ### Hey there, here is a little background :

-- 🔭 I'm a Software Engineer with a background in Devops, Linux and Robotics.
+- 🔭 I'm a Software Engineer with a background in Devops and Linux.
 - 🌱 I have a Bachelor Degree in Communications and Electronics Engineering.